WE WILL WORK UNTIL NO 1 GOES HUNGRY

 Outreach to food insecure veterans expands with the opening of a weekly food pantry at Jesse Brown VA Medical Center.

-Distribute 67 million pounds of food, including more than 22 million pounds of produce, to 650 pantries, soup kitchens, shelters and programs in Cook County.
+Distribute 68 million pounds of food, including nearly 24 million pounds of produce, to 650 pantries, soup kitchens, shelters and programs in Cook County.

 HELP 1 BECOME NONE